Documentation

 spark whoami

-After logging in, run spark whoami to confirm your identity and authentication status.
+After logging in, run spark whoami to confirm your identity.

 Related commands